allmarkedup/slotify/README.md

 ```

 Multiple-value slots can be called as many times as needed
-and their corresponding template variable represents an array of values:
+and their corresponding template variable represents an array of values.

+The slot writer methods for multiple-value slots use the **singluar form** of the slot name (e.g. `#with_item` for the `items` slot).

 ```erb
 <%= render "example" do |partial| %>